 GM's Chief Executive Officer Dan Akerson disclosed to the Journal that the companies intend to divide Shanghai GM into two units, namely operations and sales.
 General Motors would own 50 percent of the operations unit, which would create product decisions.

-On the other hand, SAIC would keep 51% of the sales unit, allowing the Chinese vehicle manufacturer to book the revenue of the joint venture.
+On the other hand, SAIC would keep 51 percent of the sales unit, allowing the Chinese vehicle manufacturer to book the revenue of the joint venture.
 The municipal authorities of Shanghai and the central government have yet to approve the deal.

-The new deal strengthens a relationship between SAIC and GM that is beginning to look like a worldwide alliance.
+The new deal strengthens a relationship between SAIC and GM that is beginning to look like a global alliance.
 Shanghai GM is already the largest vehicle manufacturer in China in terms of sales.
 SAIC is in a similar joint venture with Volkswagen AG, with a 50-50 share.
 The venture is called Shanghai Volkswagen.

 The Shanghai General Motors Company joint venture was founded on June 12, 1997 with 50-percent investment each from GM and SAIC Motor.
 The joint venture started building its first vehicle in Shanghai, China in 1999.
 In February 2010, SAIC Motor acquired an additional 1 percent stake in the joint venture, thereby increasing its total holdings in Shanghai-GM to 51 percent.